2010 24 Hours of Le Mans: Qualifying

 The weather remained dry for the final session that night.
-Only a few cars improved their lap times, and Bourdais' pole position time from the first session was not improved upon.
+Only a few cars improved their lap times, and Bourdais's pole position time from the first session was not improved upon.
 Peugeot achieved their fourth successive pole position at Le Mans.
-Bourdais' No. 3 Peugeot led the session with the day's quickest lap, a 3 minutes, 20.212 seconds.
+Bourdais's No. 3 Peugeot led the session with the day's quickest lap, 3 minutes, 20.212 seconds.
 Audi improved all three of their cars during the session to be 2.2 seconds behind the four Peugeots.
 Rockenfeller's No. 9 Audi qualified fifth, with McNish's No. 7 car sixth and Marcel Fässler's No. 8 entry seventh.
 In LMP2, HPD-powered cars took the first three places.
 Watts set a 3 minutes, 33.079 seconds lap in Strakka's car in the final hour for the category pole.
 Due to traffic, Brabham was unable to better Highcroft's lap and finished second.
 Enge's first session lap in the Young Driver AMR Aston Martin was unopposed in LMGT1, giving him his sixth category pole position in eight years.
 The Marc VDS Ford was second after Leinders' second session lap, and Grosjean improved the No. 60 Matech Ford's best lap to third.
 Bruni's No. 82 Risi Ferrari retained the LMGT2 lead despite setting no laps during the session due to its race-specific gearbox and engine.
 The two Corvettes of Oliver Gavin and Antonio García overtook the No. 95 AF Corse SRL Ferrari for second and third in category.
 There were fewer incidents during the session as teams concentrated on the race.

 Post-qualifying

 After the third qualifying session, the No. 82 Risi Ferrari was subjected to an ACO scrutineering inspection.
-Marshals failed the car's inspection because the gurney flap on the rear wing was 2 mm too low, demoting the vehicle to the back of the LMGT2 starting order.
+Scrutineers failed the car's inspection because the gurney flap on the rear wing was 2 mm too low, demoting the vehicle to the back of the LMGT2 starting order.
 The No. 64 Corvette was promoted to pole position in LMGT2, with the sister No. 63 car second in class.
 The No. 13 Rebellion Lola car's tub was sent to a nearby carbon fibre workshop because a small hole needed repairing.